soham-chitnis10/SAiDL-Spring-Assignment-2022/CV/README.md

 * Training Dataset size = 5901 (80% )
 * Test Dataset size = 1477 (20%)

-To create High Resolution Images the original images were cropped to size of 96x96 and to for the lower resolution images they were resized to 48x48 and then resized using upscaling factor of 2 to 96x96 using BICUBIC interpolation method.
+To create High Resolution Images the original images were cropped to size of 96x96 and to for the lower resolution images they were resized to 48x48 and then resized using upscaling factor of 2 to 96x96 using Bicubic or Bilinear or Nearest Neighbours interpolation method.
 The RGB image was converted into YCbCr which has shown better results than direct training on RGB data.
 For training purposes high resolution images were randomly cropped and for testing centre crop was evaluated.

 ## Super-Resoulution CNNs